Water content

 Water content or moisture content is the quantity of water contained in a material, such as soil (called soil moisture), rock, ceramics, crops, or wood.
-Water content is used in a wide range of scientific and technical areas, and is expressed as a ratio, which can range from 0 (completely dry) to the value of the materials' porosity at saturation.
-It can be given on a volumetric or mass (gravimetric) basis.
+Water content is used in a wide range of scientific and technical areas.
+It is expressed as a ratio, which can range from 0 (completely dry) to the value of the materials' porosity at saturation.
+It can be given on a volumetric or gravimetric (mass) basis.

 Definitions

 Volumetric water content, θ, is defined mathematically as:

 where $V_w$ is the volume of water and $V_\text{wet} = V_s + V_w + V_a$ is equal to the total volume of the wet material, i.e. of the sum of the volume of solid host material (e.g., soil particles, vegetation tissue) $V_s$, of water $V_w$, and of air $V_a$.

 Gravimetric water content is expressed by mass (weight) as follows:

 where $m_w$ is the mass of water and $m_s$ is the mass of the solids.

 For materials that change in volume with water content, such as coal, the gravimetric water content, u, is expressed in terms of the mass of water per unit mass of the moist specimen (before drying):

 However, woodworking, geotechnics and soil science require the gravimetric moisture content to be expressed with respect to the sample's dry weight:

 And in food science, both $u'$ and $u$ are used and called respectively moisture content wet basis (MC_{wb}) and moisture content dry basis (MC_{db}).